-RWN is a member-driven organization that promises to support both the professional and personal lives of women throughout their career via networking, mentorship, educational opportunities, and relationship building.
+RWN is a member-driven organization that promises is to enhance the professional and personal lives of women, in all stages of their careers, by affording them opportunities to support, empower and inspire each other.

 That promise is the culmination of an adventure nine women embarked on 40 years ago when they saw a need for a women’s networking organization, and they decided to form one.
 Through the decades, RWN has evolved, taking different forms and benefiting from many leaders, but it all started on a very wintry, very Rochester kind of day…